lalrpop/lalrpop/doc/src/quick_start_guide.md

 build = "build.rs" # LALRPOP preprocessing

 # The generated code depends on lalrpop-util.
-#
-# The generated tokenizer depends on the regex crate.
-#
-# (If you write your own tokenizer, or already have the regex
-# crate, you can skip this dependency.)
 [dependencies]
 lalrpop-util = "0.19.10"
-regex = "1"

 # Add a build-time dependency on the lalrpop library:
 [build-dependencies]